-- Math 10C or Math 20-3 or Pure Math 10 or Applied Math 10, AND - English Language Arts 30-1 or English Language Arts 30-2 - All applicants to SAIT must demonstrate English Language Proficiency prior to admission, including students educated in Canada.
+- Math 10C or Math 20-3 or Applied Math 10, AND, - English Language Arts 30-1 or English Language Arts 30-2 - All applicants to SAIT must demonstrate English Language Proficiency prior to admission, including students educated in Canada.

 - Please refer to the Tuition and Fee Table. - International Students, please refer to the International Student Fees. - For student funding, please refer to Financial Assistance.